SAP-samples/event-driven-integrations-codejam/exercises/09-rest-delivery-points/README.md

 Now we are ready to enable our RDP.

-👉 Navigate to the `Summary` tab, click on the name of the REST consumer, e.g. `POST-BPCreated-[your-sap-community-username]`, click the **Edit** button on the top right-hand side and enable the RDP by toggling the Enabled setting.
+👉 Navigate to the `Summary` tab, click on the name of the REST consumer, e.g. `POST-BPCreated-[your-sap-community-display-name]`, click the **Edit** button on the top right-hand side and enable the RDP by toggling the Enabled setting.
 Click the **Apply** button.

 Once we enable the RDP, if we navigate to the `Summary` tab, we should see that all the objects are in an operational state.